tempus-app/tempus/docs/frontend/Store.md

 ### Reducers

 Reducers help transition between states when an action is dispatched.
 A reducer is a pure function that takes the value of the initial (previous) state and the action dispatched as parameters.
-The action type and payload will be analyzed and the appropriate action will be dispatched, and a new state object will be returned with the payload object.
+The reducer will consume the actions and its payload according to its action type, process any necessary state changes and return a new state object with the changes applied.

 Define the initial state:

 ```
+export interface ResourceState {
+	createResourceData: ICreateResourceDto;
+	credentialsCreated: boolean;
+	resumeUploadCreated: boolean;
+	userDetailsCreated: boolean;
+	workExperienceDetailsCreated: boolean;
+	trainingAndSkillDetailsCreated: boolean;
+	uploadedResume: File | null;
+	error: Error | null;
+	status: AsyncRequestState;
+}

 export const initialState: ResourceState = {
 	createResourceData: { roles: [RoleType.AVAILABLE_RESOURCE] } as ICreateResourceDto,
 	credentialsCreated: false,